cncoulter/cncoulter.github.io/about.md

 ## Short, third-person bio

 Cameron N. Coulter writes speculative fiction and poetry.
 His poetry has appeared in *Eternal Haunted Summer* and *Eye to the Telescope*.
-You can sign up for his mailing list at <https://tinyletter.com/cncoulter>, visit his website at <http://www.cncoulter.com>, and find him on Twitter at <a href="https://twitter.com/camncoulter">@camncoulter</a>.
+He also reviews short fiction for [Skiffy and Fanty](https://skiffyandfanty.com/author/cameronncoulter/).
+When not reading or writing, he likes to play around with GNU/Linux, study Mandarin Chinese, think about critical theory and copyright law, and go hiking.
+Cameron can be found on his [website](http://www.cncoulter.com) or on [Twitter](https://twitter.com/camncoulter).
+He also has a [mailing list](https://tinyletter.com/cncoulter).

 ## Longer, first-person bio